JudiniLabs/code-gpt-docs/docs/tutorial-features/code_interpreter.md

     - Implement the suggested code to enhance your project.

 ## Example
-In this example we write a comment requesting a function that validates an email with regex and documents each line
+In this example, we request to open a CSV file, retrieve the columns, and then plot the data.

 :::note CodeGPT: Code Interpreter
 <p align="center">